Physicslibrary/ARKit-Stereoscope-Hipparcos/README.md

 Go to https://www.cosmos.esa.int/web/hipparcos/common-star-names and try different HID numbers.
 Some HID doesn't have a ProperName.

 For example, HID 71683 is named "Rigel Kentaurus A" and its distance is 1.34 parsec.
-Rigel Kentaurus A is part of a triple star system called Alpha Centauri that is the nearest star system to our solar system.
+Rigel Kentaurus A is part of the triple star system Alpha Centauri that is the nearest star system to our solar system.

 <img src="images/5.png" width="640">